joshfishman/AI-CRO/README.md

    > **Important:** Make sure to use the exact format shown above with `api?path=` in the URL.
    > Do NOT use `/api/personalization-loader.js` (which will cause 404 errors).
    >
-   > For example, if your deployment is at ai-cro-eight.vercel.app, use:
+   > For example, if your deployment is at ai-cro-three.vercel.app, use:
    > ```html
-   > <script src="https://ai-cro-eight.vercel.app/api?path=personalization-loader.js" data-cursor-workspace="default"></script>
+   > <script src="https://ai-cro-three.vercel.app/api?path=personalization-loader.js" data-cursor-workspace="default"></script>
    > ```
    >
    > Note: The `data-cursor-workspace` attribute is optional.
 Using `"default"` is fine for most users.
 Only change this if you need to manage multiple separate personalization configurations.